ekawahyu/contiki/examples/conectric/README.md

 * `DATA6 = 0x4f` letter `O`

 ## Message Exchange Patterns and Types
-Conectric Network uses two very basic methods to communicate: Request-Response and One-Way.
-There may be a series of message exchanges from both ends until the complete message is collected.
-Each message exchange contains a message type.
-Each message type can be categorized into Request, Configuration, Reply, or just plain Message, depending on how it was sent over the network.
+Conectric Network uses two very basic methods to exchange messages: Request-Response and One-Way.
+Each message contains a message type, which describes its payload as either a Request, Configuration, Reply, or just a plain text.
+A large size payload will be fragmented into a series of message exchanges between sender and receiver until the complete payload is collected.

-An outgoing message with destination address to `0xFFFF` is a local broadcast request to neighbors only.
-If the destination address is set to `0x0000`, the message is broadcasted to all listening devices, network-wide.
-The outgoing message will only be sent as point-to-point request if provided with the 16-bit short address.
+A sender can send messages to a single receiver (point-to-point) if provided with the 16-bit destination address.
+A message can be sent from one point to multiple points by writing proper destination address, such as:

+1. `0xFFFF` is for local broadcast to immediate neighbors only.
+2. `0x0000` is for network-wide broadcast to all of listening nodes.

 ### Supported Request Type
 | Request Types                              | Enumeration |